airbytehq/airbyte/docs/integrations/sources/gridly.md

 ### Get grid id

 The grid id is available in the url.
-Gridly support version control, by default the `grid id` is the same to the `branch id` when `Master` branch is selected.
+Gridly support version control, by default the `grid id` is the same to the `branch id` when `main` branch is selected.
 For fetching records on other branches, use `branch id` instead.
 ![img.png](../../.gitbook/assets/gridly_grid_id.png)

 ## Supported sync modes